 Domus Renier Boutique Hotel

-Heraklion is a big city (more than 500,000 people live in Heraklion and its suburbs), and almost nothing reminds you that you are on a Greek island while you are there.
+Heraklion is a working city rather than a resort — around 165,000 people live in the city itself and roughly 300,000 in the wider Heraklion regional unit — and almost nothing reminds you that you are on a Greek island while you are there.

 Stay at Heraklion if: